-- 1 From Sentinel Main, click Applications in the toolbar. - 2 Click Launch Sentinel Control Center. - 3 Log in to the Sentinel Control Center as a user with permissions to access incidents. - 4 Click Incidents.
+- 1 From Sentinel Main, click Applications in the toolbar. - 2 Click Launch Sentinel Control Center.
+For more information about launching Control Center, see "Sentinel Control Center" on page 14. - 3 Log in to the Sentinel Control Center as a user with permissions to access incidents. - 4 Click Incidents.